-A third development worthy of note is the unsuccessful effort of the Department of Justice to block the merger of AT&T and Time Warner.
+A third development worthy of note is the recent challenge by the Department of Justice to Penguin Random House's planned acquisition of Simon & Schuster on the ground that it would reduce competition in the book publishing marketplace.
+The case was tried in August 2022 and a decision is pending.
+This suit followed an unsuccessful effort of the Department of Justice in 2019 to block the merger of AT&T and Time Warner.
 The federal government had expressed concern that the merger would place too much power over video programming and video distribution in the hands of too few individuals and lead to higher prices and less innovation.
-The Department of Justice sued to block the merger under the Clayton Act, but the district court refused to enjoin the transaction and the appellate court affirmed the denial.80
+The Department of Justice sued to block the merger under the Clayton Act, but the district court refused to enjoin the transaction, and the appellate court affirmed the denial.110